Insurance Risk Assessment Business License in Dubai: Cost and Requirements

 No personal income tax or corporate tax on qualifying free zone income

-Who the Licence Suits
+Who the License Suits

-This licence is well suited to loss adjusters, risk surveyors, claims consultants, and damage assessment firms looking to establish a presence in the Middle East.
+This license is well suited to loss adjusters, risk surveyors, claims consultants, and damage assessment firms looking to establish a presence in the Middle East.
 It is equally relevant to international insurance groups seeking to set up a regional technical services hub, as well as independent professionals with backgrounds in engineering, construction, marine, or aviation who wish to offer specialist risk evaluation services to insurers operating across the Gulf.

 Setup Costs and Steps